romainpboisseau/romainpboisseau.github.io/research.md

   </div>

   <div class="project-text" style="flex:2 1 400px;padding:1rem;text-align: justify;">
-    <h2>Metabolic costs of fighting and ovipsoition in parasitic wasps</h2>
+    <h2>Metabolic costs of fighting and oviposition in parasitic wasps</h2>
     <p>Accessing and exploiting oviposition sites can be energetically costly for female parasitic wasps, especially when competitors are present.
 We measured the metabolic costs of fighting and drilling into seeds in the seed-drilling wasp <i>Eupelmus vuilleti</i> to better understand their reproductive strategies and the occurrence of superparasitism — when females lay eggs in hosts that are already parasitized, leading to larval competition.
 This study (published in 2017) was reported in <a href="https://journals.biologists.com/jeb/article/220/21/3955/33738/The-metabolic-costs-of-fighting-and-host" target="_blank" style="color:#f2a775; text-decoration: none;">Journal of Experimental Biology</a> and featured in <a href="https://journals.biologists.com/jeb/article/220/21/3837/33764/Superparasitism-is-a-price-worth-paying-for" target="_blank" style="color:#f2a775; text-decoration: none;">Inside JEB</a>.
     </p>
   </div>